Benign prostatic hyperplasiaEnlarged prostate; BPH

 Male HormonesAndrogens (male hormones) affect prostate growth.
 The most important androgen is

-testosterone, which is produced in the testes throughout a man's lifetime.
-The prostate converts testosterone to another powerful androgen,
+testosterone, which is produced in the testes throughout a man's lifetime, and which is the main androgen present in blood.
+The prostate converts testosterone to a more powerful androgen,

 DHT stimulates cell growth in the tissue that lines the prostate gland (the glandular epithelium) and is the major cause of the rapid prostate enlargement that occurs between puberty and young adulthood.
 DHT is a prime suspect in prostate enlargement in later adulthood.

-The female hormone estrogen may also play a role in BPH. (some estrogen is always present in men.)
+The female hormone estrogen may also play a role in BPH.
+Some estrogen is always present in men.
 As men age, testosterone levels drop, and the proportion of estrogen increases, possibly triggering prostate growth.
+Additionally, testosterone is converted into estrogen in fat tissue by an enzyme called aromatase.
+This may explain the link between a higher BMI (obesity) and the risk for BPH.

 Age is the major risk factor for BPH.
 About half of men develop BPH by age 60, and up to 90% of men in their 70s and 80s have BPH symptoms.
 It is uncommon for BPH to cause symptoms before age 40.